rgwch/extralexis/README.md

 cd extralexis
 npm i
 ```
-Then, copy .env.copy to .env and change the values to match your own system and the data types you want to include in the export.
+Then, copy .env.sample to .env and change the values to match your own system and the data types you want to include in the export.

 ## Usage